While staying in Beijing, we made a day trip to visit the Great Wall of China , which snakes through hilly terrain north of Beijing.

 Advertising for the Olympics was ubiquitous.

-We had two initial impressions of the wall: crowds & smog, which was also ubiquitous throughout China.
+We had two initial impressions of the wall: crowds & smog, both ubiquitous throughout China.

 A benefit of digital photography is the ability to enhance color and contrast.
-These are the only things that enabled decent pictures of this area.
+These are the only things that enabled half-way decent pictures.

 When I say it was crowded, I mean it!

 Many tour companies in China issue colored hats to identify their clients.
 Our Elderhostel hats were yellow – you can see a number of them in this picture.
 There was also another group here with red hats.

 I've had a horror of crowds since a stressful visit to the New Orleans Mardi Gras as a child – so I fled toward the steeper section with fewer people.

 The portion of the wall here has been extensively restored and is in good condition.
 Some parts of the wall have disappeared and others are threatened.